madnik7/PortableDownloader/README.md

 ==========

-A library for resuming and multi-part/multi-threaded downloads in .NET written in C# Advanced Portable Download Manager with simple usage.
+A library for resuming and multi-part/multi-threaded downloads in .NET written in C# Advanced Portable Download Manager with easy usage.

 The library based on .NET Standard 2.0